4 Of The Most Common Problems with Inquiry-Based Learning and How to Solve Them

 If students feel overwhelmed by their information, or are having trouble understanding it, go through it with them.
 Sort through the information they’ve gathered.
 Get knee-deep in the trenches with them.
 Provide more structure for them by offering a checklist, graphic organizer, sectioned binder, or other organizational tools that can help them organize and structure their information.
 Let them choose what will work for them, and hopefully this will alleviate some of these common problems.

 If students are bored or losing motivation, talk with them about their end goals.
 Ask them how can they use their information to make change.
 How might they raise awareness about the issues they’ve discovered?
 Who do they look up to, and how would that person think outside the box to spread a message?
 What steps would make them feel satisfied with the work they are producing?
-Who in their life might benefit or be affected by the work they’re doing?
 Remind them that their questions can be modified and altered as they go along.
 In my experience, asking questions like these helps students get back on track and gives them a little motivational push.
 Remind students that they can tweak and adapt to new information.
 This will hopefully help to ease any anxiety and frustration they may be experiencing, too.

 3. Students have difficulties with collaboration and teamwork

-More often we are seeing a shift from a focus from individuals to teams in the workplace.
-Working as a team, having regularly scheduled meetings, and being assessed on “team member performance” are all common in the workplace.
-For inquiry to be truly collaborative, students need to work as part of a team as opposed to a “group”.
+We are seeing a shift from a focus on individuals to teams in the workplace.
+For inquiry to be truly collaborative, students need to learn how to work as part of a team as opposed to a “group”.

-It is difficult to manage teamwork in the classroom; especially if there are two or more dominant personalities on the same team.
+It can be difficult to manage teamwork in the classroom; especially if there are two or more dominant personalities on the same team.
 Furthermore, having two or more shy, quiet students on the same team can create issues as well.

-Unfortunately, these are common problems in the classroom.
-It is inevitable that one team member will feel left out, or one might get stuck doing all the work.
+Unfortunately, these are common problems with inquiry-based learning.
 Finding a balance between mingling different personality types and creating teams with like-minded students is crucial.
 Encouraging students to think outside the box, consider other viewpoints, and understand the importance of collaboration are important.
 Student hesitation can arise for a variety of reasons – these include preconceived ideas about group work, insecurity, or simply having bad past experiences.
 Whatever the case may be, care and compassion are important qualities to have when managing teamwork and collaboration in the classroom.

 Reframing how students work by calling it a “team” as opposed to a “group” is important for a few reasons.
-First, many students hear the word “group”.
-They cringe at the prospect of bickering, poor communication, and, ultimately, one person being stuck doing all the work while the rest of the group contributes very little.
+First, many students hear the word “group” and cringe at the problems they might encounter; bickering, poor communication, and an unequal distribution of work.
 Rephrasing the word “group” to the word “team” reframes the idea of working with others.
 Sometimes, this is all it takes to change a mindset.
 Furthermore, being part of a team emphasizes the idea of shared values, openness, and collaboration.
 This is different from being in a group because groups don’t always have shared values and sometimes struggle to compromise on an end goal.

-Aside from simply changing names, there are some other ways to model and encourage collaboration and teamwork for students.
+There are other ways to address problems with collaboration and teamwork in inquiry learning.
 The questions that teachers ask need to be big enough to invite all kinds of participation and perspective-sharing.
 Students need to be able to participate in all conversations and contribute their experiences, opinions, and ideas; crafting multiple entry points into the conversation encourages all students, even reluctant speakers, to participate.

 Another solution is to model what productive team discussions look like.
-Teachers should teach students how to perform in a team, including the modeling of skills like brainstorming, listening, building on ideas, and posing new ones.
-For students to work collaboratively, they need to build positive relationship; ones that are fostered through strong communication, openness, and using body language appropriately to respond to the ideas of others and ensure that theirs are heard, too.
+Teachers should teach students how to perform in a team, including the modelling of skills like brainstorming, listening, building on ideas, and posing new ones.

 4. Lack of focus and organization